Rector (academia)

-A rector (Latin for 'ruler') is a senior official in an educational institution, and can refer to an official in either a university or a secondary school.
-Outside the English-speaking world, the rector is often the most senior official in a university, while in the United States, the highest-ranking officer within a university's academic administration is often referred to as president.
+A rector (Latin for "ruler") is a senior official in an educational institution, and can be an official in either a university or a secondary school.
+Outside the English-speaking world, the rector is often the most senior official in a university, while in the United States, the highest-ranking officer within a university's academic administration is often referred to as a chancellor or president.
 In the United Kingdom and Commonwealth of Nations, a university's chief executive is called vice-chancellor.
 The term and office of a rector can be referred to as a rectorate.

 The title is used widely in universities in Europe and is very common in Latin American countries.
-It is also used in Brunei, Macau, Turkey, Russia, Pakistan, the Philippines, Indonesia, Israel and the Middle East.
-In the ancient universities of Scotland the rector, elected by students (and staff at Edinburgh), is formally the third most senior officer of the university and was historically responsible for chairing the university court.
+It is also used in Brunei, Macau, Pakistan, the Philippines, Indonesia, Israel and the Middle East.
+In the ancient universities of Scotland, the rector, elected by students (and staff at Edinburgh), is formally the third most senior officer of the university and has been historically responsible for chairing the university court.

 Europe

 Austria

 In a few "Crown lands" of the Austrian Empire, one seat in federal state parliaments was reserved for the rector of the capital's university, notably: Graz in Styria, Innsbruck in Tyrol, and Vienna; in Bohemia, two rectors had seats in the equivalent state diet.

-Today, Austrian universities are headed by a rectorate (vice-chancellor's office), consisting of a rector (vice-chancellor), who is elected by the university council, and 3-5 additional vice rectors (pro-vice-chancellors).
-The rector (vice-chancellor) is the CEO of the university.
+Today, Austrian universities are headed from the rectorate (or vice-chancellor's office).
+This consists of a rector (vice-chancellor), who is elected by the university council, and 3-5 additional vice-rectors (pro-vice-chancellors).
+The rector is the CEO of the university.